darHH/tp/docs/UserGuide.md

 deletesport 2 s/basketball
 ```

-This removes basketball from the 2nd contact's list of played sports.
+This removes basketball from the 2nd contact's list of played sports:

 ![Deleting a Sport from a contact](images/deletesport_command.png)